Hillcrest High School (Country Club Hills, Illinois): History

 In February 1994, the school cancelled planned parent-teacher conferences and a day off of school to accommodate a visit by President Bill Clinton.
 Students were banned from parking at the school that day to accommodate the president's helicopter, Marine One, landing in the parking lot.
 The visit coincided with the Brady Bill becoming law.Elsner, David, Anti-crime theme echoes at Hillcrest, 1 March 1994, Chicago Tribune, p.
 1.

-Student life

-Activities

-Hillcrest sponsors over 35 extracurricular activities ranging from academic competition and performing arts to cultural and special interests.
-Activities which are chapters or affiliates of nationally notable organizations include Business Professionals of America, DECA, FCCLA, Key club, and National Honor Society.
-In the performing arts, the school supports a band, chorus, and drama club.

 Athletics

 Hillcrest competes in the South Suburban Conference (SSC) and is a member of the Illinois High School Association (IHSA), which governs most sports and competitive activities in the state.
 Teams are stylized as the Hawks.

-The school sponsors interscholastic sports teams for both men and women in basketball, bowling, cross country, and track & field.
-Men may also compete in baseball, football, golf, and wrestling while women may compete in cheerleading, softball, tennis, and volleyball.
+The school sponsors interscholastic sports teams for both men and women in basketball, bowling, cross country, golf, tennis, track & field, and wrestling.
+Men may also compete in baseball, football, and lacrosse while women may compete in cheerleading, softball, and volleyball.

-The new Athletic Director is Maurice Young.

 The following teams won or placed top 4 in their respective IHSA sponsored state championship tournament/meet: